-A deficiency judgment can occur regardless if you short sold your home, offered a deed in lieu of foreclosure or were foreclosed upon.
-What exactly is a deficiency judgment?
-To explain, let’s break up the two words.
-First, a deficiency exists when the value of your home does not cover the balance that is owed to the bank.
-Next, the bank, at their sole discretion, can file an action asking the court for a judgment against you for the difference between the home value and the balance owed on your loan plus interest and legal fees that have accrued since your alleged default.
-Thus, a deficiency judgment is a money judgment against a borrower whose real estate collateral did not create sufficient value to pay the underlying loan in full.
+A deficiency judgment is a money judgment against a borrower whose real estate collateral did not create sufficient value to pay the underlying loan in full.
+A deficiency exists when the value of your home does not cover the balance that is owed to the bank.
+When this happens, the bank – at their sole discretion – can file an action asking the court for a judgment against you for the difference between the home value and the balance owed on your loan.
+The judgment would also include interest and legal fees that have accrued since your alleged default.

-Our law firm is experienced at defending individuals facing deficiency judgment actions.
+At Oppenheim Law, we are well equipped to defend you in an action seeking a deficiency judgment against you.
 Although deficiency judgment actions can be challenging to defend, there are many procedures that banks are required to follow in order to legally secure a valid deficiency judgment against an individual.
-There are also crucial timetables that banks must follow in order to obtain a valid deficiency judgment.
-As a form of defense, our firm will make sure that the banks follow the rules in their efforts to obtain deficiency judgments.
+There are also crucial timetables and rules that banks must follow in order to obtain a valid deficiency judgment.
+As a form of defense, our Firm will make sure that the banks follow the applicable rules.
 We will protect and invoke your rights in an effort to stop banks from pursuing their deficiency judgment actions.

 Statute of Limitations

-In Florida there is currently a five year Statute of Limitations on foreclosure actions, but the issue is complex and under review by the Florida Supreme Court.
-The five year period begins from the time the bank accelerates the loan.
+In Florida, there is currently a five-year Statute of Limitations on foreclosure actions, but the issue is complex and under review by the Florida Supreme Court.
+The five-year period begins from the time the bank accelerates the loan.
 There are two ways that acceleration of the loan typically occurs.
-Acceleration occurs either by an actual Notice of acceleration (not to be confused with a Letter of Intent to Accelerate), or on the date the foreclosure suit is filed.
-In most cases, the latter event will trigger the Statute of Limitations since banks typically don’t send a Notice of Acceleration.
+Acceleration occurs either by an actual Notice of Acceleration (not to be confused with a Letter of Intent to Accelerate), or on the date the foreclosure suit is filed.
+In most cases, the latter event will trigger the Statute of Limitations, since banks typically don’t send a Notice of Acceleration.
 At this point it does not matter if the foreclosure suit takes two, five or seven years to resolve; the Statute of Limitation is not an issue.
-However, if for whatever reason the foreclosure action should be dismissed or should you be victorious in the foreclosure action and five years have passed from the time of the original foreclosure action was filed, the Statute of Limitations might be at issue and banks may have difficulty filing another foreclosure suit against you.
+However, if for whatever reason the foreclosure action should be dismissed or should you be victorious in the foreclosure action and five years have passed from the time the original foreclosure action was filed, the Statute of Limitations might be at issue and banks may have difficulty filing another foreclosure suit against you.

 Quiet Title Actions